zhangchl007/quay/README.md

 # docker-compose for Red Hat Quay

-It's Quay docker-compose solution for Quay community and enterprise by Jimmy Zhang
+It's a docker-compose Poc quick solution for Quay community and enterprise

 Add new environment varible "ENCRYPTED_ROBOT_TOKEN_MIGRATION_PHASE=new-installation"

 to support Quay development.
-If it's Quay enterprise, you may remove the environment varible from docker-compose yaml file,

-Please refer to the doc below.
+If it's Quay enterprise, you may remove this environment varible from docker-compose yaml file, Please refer to the doc below.

 [Quay Image Build](https://github.com/quay/quay/blob/master/docs/development-container.md)